RocketDav1d/thoughtbook/README.md

 3. run the command "pip install -r requirements.txt" in your command line to install all the required packages
 4. to specify how to load the application run "export FLASK_APP=run.py"
 5. now you can "flask run" the application
+6. to run the application in debug mode run the command "flask --app run --debug run"